Brandon-mg/Python_API_Project/README.md

 ### 5. Running Tests

-go to `http://127.0.0.1:8000/` and use the GUI to run basic API tests and see outputs easier for file upload you can try [Bruno](https://www.usebruno.com/) or [Postman](https://www.postman.com/downloads/) or use the test_file_upload.py
+Go to `http://127.0.0.1:8000/` and use the GUI to run basic API tests and see outputs easier For file upload you can try [Bruno](https://www.usebruno.com/) or [Postman](https://www.postman.com/downloads/) or use the test_file_upload.py

 <br>

 ## Step by step example - POST and GET endpoints

-you can use FastAPIs in built dev dashboard to test all endpoints except the email and the file upload for file upload you can use an app like Bruno or Postman and post a multipart form with 'name', 'email', and 'file' or use the test python scripts to run everything at once
+You can use FastAPIs in built dev dashboard to test all endpoints.
+For file upload you can also use an app like [Bruno](https://www.usebruno.com/) or [Postman](https://www.postman.com/downloads/) and post a multipart form with 'fname', 'lname', 'email', and 'file'

 ### 1. Create Attorney account